New York Attack: Uzbekistan's Troublesome History With Islam

 “There were entire units of them there,” says Saeed Mazhaev, a low-ranking ISIS fighter from Russia who returned home from Syria in 2014.
 In the ISIS safe house in southern Turkey where he was equipped and prepared for battle, he recalls dozens of other fighters speaking Russian and a variety of Central Asian languages.
 Among the tasks of ISIS commanders in Syria was recruitment, says Mazhaev, typically using online forums and messaging apps to communicate with potential jihadis in their native languages around the world.

 It is still unclear whether the Manhattan attacker may have been remotely indoctrinated in this way.
 His arrival in the U.S. in 2010 would suggest that he sat out the war in Syria far away from the so-called Islamic State, which was declared four years later.
-But that does not mean he was immune to the propaganda.
+But that does not mean he was immune to its propaganda.